 It's hard to see exactly where it panics but I definitely see "Configuring Firewall" and a line or two more before a great long stream of white text that looks like an unhappy system followed by a reboot.

-#6 Updated by rancor rancor almost 8 years ago
+#6 Updated by rancor rancor about 8 years ago

 It works for me with 2.0 RC3 - snapshot dated 23 june 2011

 I just tested with a fresh install with pfSense-1.2.3-RELEASE-LiveCD-Installer.iso on VMware ESXi 4.1, installed on harddisk and installed Open VMware tools and rebooted the system.